-The Convento de Cristo (The Convent of the Order of Christ) is not only architecturally extraordinary, but it has also been called magical and mysterious.
+The Convento de Cristo (The Convent of the Order of Christ) is not only architecturally extraordinary but it has also been called magical and mysterious.

 The castle of the Knights Templar was built in 1160 as the headquarters and stronghold of the Order of the Knights Templar until the 14th century when the Order of the Knights Templar was finally disbanded in 1319.

-Construction continued for nearly five centuries making of the Convent of Christ a very valuable representation of Portuguese architectural history.
+Construction continued for nearly five centuries making the Convent of Christ a very valuable representation of Portuguese architectural history.
 A fortressed monolith with representations of Gothic, Manueline and Renaissance architectural styles.

 The Convent of Christ after The Knights Templar

 The castle was transferred to the Portuguese Order of Christ in 1357 until the abolition of religious orders in 1834.
-In 1933 as the private residence of the Marquis and Count of Tomar, it was reacquired by the state and in 1983 classified as a UNESCO World Heritage monument along with the Templar castle.
+In 1933 as the private residence of the Marquis and Count of Tomar, it was required by the state and in 1983 classified as a UNESCO World Heritage monument along with the Templar castle.

 The Charola Church

 One of the highlights of the Tomar Castle is The Round Church (rotunda or charola church).
 At the heart of the Convento de Cristo, The unique circular Charola church is the most beautiful monument in Tomar.
-The circular design of the church follows the same principles of the great temples in Jerusalem.
+The circular design of the church follows the same principles as the great temples in Jerusalem.